Let Our Thai Yoga Massage Heal You From the Inside Out.

 More info on Thai Yoga Massage

+Thai yoga massage is a traditional healing procedure with numerous mental and physical benefits.
 This type of massage is usually performed on a floor mat with the client wearing loose-fitting clothing.
-To release tension and relax the muscles, the Thai massage therapist employs various techniques, such as stretching, compression, and acupressure.
+The Thai massage therapist employs various techniques, such as stretching, compression, and acupressure, to release tension and relax the muscles.
+Thai yoga massage can also help with flexibility, energy levels, and stress reduction.

 Thai Yoga massage is an ancient custom with numerous mental and physical benefits.
 However, some people must avoid this type of massage.
+Thai Yoga massage should be avoided if you have any of the following conditions:

 - Pregnancy